‘Rust’ shooting: What we’ve learned from new bodycam video - NewsBreak

 In one of the body camera videos, a detective asks if Baldwin is OK, to which he replies, “No, I’m not, actually.”

 Baldwin cooperated with police.
-They asked him to come to their station to answer questions.New Mexico fines film company over Alec Baldwin shooting
+They asked him to come to their station to answer questions.Andrew Garfield speaks on his role in ‘Under the Banner of Heaven’

 “You tell me what to do,” Baldwin said.